-Fixed transactions, including increment offers and decrement bids, are modeled in the Resource Commitment.
-Up-to congestion transactions are not modeled in the commitment, but are handled in the day-ahead dispatch.
+Fixed transactions, including increment offers and decrement bids, are modeled in the Resource Commitment (RSC).
+Up-To Congestion Transactions are not modeled in the commitment, but are handled in the Day-ahead dispatch.

-The day-ahead security analysis treats increment offers as injections (generation) and decrement bids as withdrawals (loads)
+The Day-ahead security analysis treats increment offers as injections (generation) and decrement bids as withdrawals (loads).

-External bilateral transactions with source = interface bus are modeled as generation at the source bus location.
+External bilateral transactions sourcing at an interface bus are modeled as generation at the source bus location.
 This is the case for both dispatchable and non-dispatchable transactions.

-External bilateral transactions with sink = interface bus are modeled as a load at the sink bus location.
+External bilateral transactions sinking at an interface bus are modeled as a load at the sink bus location.
 This is the case for both dispatchable and non-dispatchable transactions.

-Only fixed transactions and transactions involving external aggregate resources are modeled in the Resource Commitment (RSC) for the Day-ahead Market.
+Only fixed transactions and transactions involving external aggregate resources are modeled in the RSC for the Day-ahead Market.